Mastercard/open-banking-us-openapi/README.md

 ## Tests
 ### Things to Know :point_down:

-* The [integration test project](./tests) generates an API client library from the API specification like you would do in a real application (OpenAPI Generator is used for that)
+* The [test project](./tests) generates an API client library from the API specification like you would do in a real application (OpenAPI Generator is used for that)
 * A [free Finicity account](https://signup.finicity.com/) is required to obtain your **Partner ID**, **Partner Secret** and **Finicity App Key**:

 [![](./res/dashboard.png)](./res/dashboard.png?raw=true#gh-light-mode-only)